 2) Signal Conditioning & Edge Computing

 Inside the Camali VS-200 node, a built-in charge amplifier conditions the signal.
 Then, a 24-bit ADC samples it at up to 25.6 kHz.
-Built-in edge firmware performs a FFT (Fast Fourier Transform), a math tool that breaks vibration data into frequencies, slashing raw data volume by 90% before wireless transmission.
+Built-in edge firmware performs a FFT (Fast Fourier Transform), a mathematical tool that breaks vibration data into frequencies before wireless transmission, reducing the amount of data sent and enabling more efficient vibration analysis at the edge.

 3) Cloud Analytics & AI Thresholds